River delta: Formation

 As the gradient of the river channel decreases, the amount of shear stress on the bed decreases, which results in the deposition of sediment within the channel and a rise in the channel bed relative to the floodplain.
 This destabilizes the river channel.
 If the river breaches its natural levees (such as during a flood), it spills out into a new course with a shorter route to the ocean, thereby obtaining a steeper, more stable gradient.
 Typically, when the river switches channels in this manner, some of its flow remains in the abandoned channel.
 Repeated channel-switching events build up a mature delta with a distributary network.

 Another way these distributary networks form is from the deposition of mouth bars (mid-channel sand and/or gravel bars at the mouth of a river).
 When this mid-channel bar is deposited at the mouth of a river, the flow is routed around it.
-This results in additional deposition on the upstream end of the mouth-bar, which splits the river into two distributary channels.
+This results in additional deposition on the upstream end of the mouth bar, which splits the river into two distributary channels.
 A good example of the result of this process is the Wax Lake Delta.

 In both of these cases, depositional processes force redistribution of deposition from areas of high deposition to areas of low deposition.
 This results in the smoothing of the planform (or map-view) shape of the delta as the channels move across its surface and deposit sediment.
 Because the sediment is laid down in this fashion, the shape of these deltas approximates a fan.
-The more often the flow changes course, the shape develops as closer to an ideal fan, because more rapid changes in channel position result in more uniform deposition of sediment on the delta front.
-The Mississippi and Ural River deltas, with their bird's-feet, are examples of rivers that do not avulse often enough to form a symmetrical fan shape.
+The more often the flow changes course, the shape develops closer to an ideal fan because more rapid changes in channel position result in a more uniform deposition of sediment on the delta front.
+The Mississippi and Ural River deltas, with their bird's feet, are examples of rivers that do not avulse often enough to form a symmetrical fan shape.
 Alluvial fan deltas, as seen by their name, avulse frequently and more closely approximate an ideal fan shape.